BrimfieldKristofferkrum/Deadmansswitch/README.txt

 Stay safe.

-Can also run as EXE!!
+Can also run as EXE!! exe is more polished